-Determining the cost of an oil change can be difficult.
+Determining an oil change cost can be difficult.
 Why?
 Because the cost depends entirely on where you take your car, or whether you’ve decided to do it yourself.
-Both methods will cost you money, but the cost of having a professional change out your oil can vary greatly.
-Here’s a quick breakdown on what you can expect to pay for an oil change.
+Each method will cost you money, but the cost of having a professional change out your oil can vary greatly.
+Here’s a quick breakdown on approximately what you can expect to pay for an oil change.

-- The DIY Method – Total cost of an oil change approximately $20 (depending upon the size of engine and type of oil used)
+Total Cost: ~$20 (depending upon the size of engine and type of oil used)

-The great benefit of taking your car to a place like Jiffy Lube is the timesaving element.
+The great benefit of taking your car to a place like Jiffy Lube is that it saves time.
 These shops operate on a first come, first served basis and can get you in and out if you’re in a hurry.
 The downside is that most only do oil changes and if you’re looking to have additional work done, you’ll have to take your vehicle elsewhere.
-But if you don’t want to do it yourself and you want to be in and out lightning fast, this may be your best option.
+But if you don’t want to do it yourself and you want to be in and out lightning fast, this may be your best option, cost-wise.

 If spending an extra $15 to have someone who knows what they’re doing change your oil is worth it to you, then you may want to consider taking your car to a local mechanic instead of doing it yourself.
-For someone who already has all of the necessary equipment, the job is relatively easy and can usually be done within a half hour.
+The job is relatively easy and can usually be done within a half hour.

 Need help deciding where to go?
 Use Openbay to compare quotes and book service for an oil change from top repair shops in your area.